-A medical computer first and foremost needs to be medically certified.
+A medical pc first and foremost needs to be medically certified.
 Many websites will claim different compliance codes, and many manufacturers and resellers will play with words, but the fact remains.
 If it's not medically certified, then it's a consumer computer and not a medical grade computer.

 The most common medical certification is the UL/cUL60601-1 & IEC 60601-1-2 4th edition.
 This international certification from an independent and accredited lab tests electromagnetic and radiation emissions to ensure patient, operator, and connected machines' safety.